limtis0/MercadoExample/README.md

 # MercadoExample

+## What's this?
+This Android app is an example on how to work with MercadoPago's API with client and nothing else.
+Please, do not use this in production.
+A lot of the implemented features are unsecure if ran on client and belong on the server-side.

-## How to get MercadoPago API key
+## How to get MercadoPago API key and what to do with it
 1. From [Developer Panel](https://www.mercadopago.com.ar/developers/panel/) get your
-application number and set up ANY redirect-url in application's options
+`application number` and set up `redirect-url` in application's options (can be any URL, if you don't have one)
 2. Enter these fields into this link: `https://auth.mercadopago.com.ar/authorization?client_id={APPLICATION_ID}&response_type=code&platform_id=mp&state={RANDOM_ID}&redirect_url={REDIRECT_URL}` and authorize through it
-3. After authorization you will be redirected and in the link there will be a code in format `TG-XXX...`
+3. After authorization you will be redirected and in the page's url there will be a code in format `TG-XXX...`
 4. Get application's secret in the "Credentials" page
 5. Make a POST request to `https://api.mercadopago.com/oauth/token` with body similar to
 ```